Stone-ResearchLife/xMem/README.md

 ======================== Basic Information ========================
 Batch Size: 130
 Input Size: [3, 86, 86]
-Max GPU Memory: 4GB
+Max GPU Memory: 4 GB
+Runtime: 39.01 s
 ======================== Estimated Result ========================
-OOM: True      <---- This means that 4GB is not enough to run the model 4294967296GB is not enough to run the model
+OOM: True      <---- This means that 4GB is not enough to run the model 4.00 GB is not enough to run the model
 ```
 The Last Frame of Memory Snapshot will be saved in the log folder.
 The file name will be `Last-frame.png`.
 The Image is only for debugging purpose and is shown [here](docs/Last-frame.png)